yuselg/3311-W20-Public/Lab0-Spec/readme.md

 ## Principles and Constructs

-You now have enough information to complete the Lab, of course using the various resources you have ben provided with.
+You now have enough information to complete the Lab, of course using the various resources you have been provided with.
 As you do the Lab, try to understand and apply the following design tools, principles, and constructs.

 * Use `eiffel-new` to start a project that you will eventually submit.
 * Obtain a working knowledge of Eiffel syntax and semantics.
 Review OO programming constructs and principles in the context of the Eiffel language and method.